 Due to the fact that the web design world is one that is constantly growing and changing, to keep up with its ongoing development it is important that your nonprofit is familiar with the basic lingo.
 Whether you are planning to re-design your nonprofit's website, working alongside the marketing team, or really anyone that interacts with the website, we advise you take a second to familiarize yourself with some web design definitions.
 You’d be surprised how helpful they can be!

 This buzzword is used anywhere and everywhere these days and is a must-know.
 SEO or Search Engine Optimization is the process of ensuring your website’s visibility through various strategies and techniques to lead to a higher ranking in search engine results (Google, Yahoo, Bing, etc.).
 SEO is established through your websites keywords, URL, coding, etc. as well as external link building.
 Generating SEO comes naturally or organically- when publishing top-quality content on your website, search engines will reward you.

-What does this have to do with your nonprofit?
-By implementing these SEO strategies, your website will index more frequently and rank higher up on the page leading your nonprofit to be found by potential donors, followers, volunteers, and supporters of your cause.
+What does this have to do with you?
+By implementing nonprofit SEO strategies, your website will index more frequently and rank higher up on the page leading your nonprofit to be found by potential donors, followers, volunteers, and supporters of your cause.